paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/reduction/flag/index.rst.txt

 * Flag selected scans (:ref:`flagging: flag_scan <flagging_flag_scan>`).
 * Flag according to a static mask of bad frequency ranges using the custom program RFIMASKER (:ref:`flagging: static_mask <flagging_static_mask>`).
-The mask file should be located at the *input* directory set by :ref:`general: input <general_input>`.
+The mask file should be located in the *input* directory set by :ref:`general: input <general_input>`.
   Users can decide to limit the flagging to a selected UV range.
 This could be useful to flag short baselines only.
 * Flag with AOFlagger (:ref:`flagging: autoflag_rfi <flagging_autoflag_rfi>`).
 The
-  AOFlagger strategy file should be located at the *input* directory set by :ref:`general: input <general_input>`.
+  AOFlagger strategy file should be located in the *input* directory set by :ref:`general: input <general_input>`.
   MeerKATHI comes with a number of strategy files, which are located in the meerkathi/data/meerkat_files directory and are copied to the *input* directory by the